gmmatt/torgeternity/Readme.md

 v.
 1.1.6
  - Update Storm Knight sheet to make it easier to read
  - Update Spanish localization (thanks to lozaljo and ForjaSalve)
+ - Removed gulpfile and scss dependencies.
+CSS should now be edited directly.

 v.
 1.1.5
 - Added custom Torg Eternity dice that are compatible with the Dice So Nice module.